Scaling Up Solar for Under-Resourced Communities - Manufactured Homes

 CESA has created a learning network for state policymakers, utilities, solar industry representatives, manufactured homes associations, and other interested stakeholders who want to be invited to virtual events to learn more about the topic of solar for manufactured homes.
 To receive invitations to learning network events, signup for the learning network mailing list using the form at the top of this page.

-CESA will also launch a working group of state agencies and utilities that want to explore developing pilot solar projects that benefit manufactured homes residents.
-To find out more about this working group or to join it, email email@example.com and include “working group” in the subject line.
+CESA has also launched a working group of state agencies and utilities to explore pilot solar projects that benefit manufactured homes residents.
+To find out more about this working group or to join it, email Matt Ohloff at email@example.com and include “working group” in the subject line.

-The Scaling Up Solar for Under-Resourced Communities Project is funded in part by the US Department of Energy Solar Energy Technologies Office, which supports early-stage research and development to improve the affordability, reliability, and domestic benefit of solar technologies on the grid.
+The Scaling-Up Solar for Under-Resourced Communities Project is funded by the U.S. Department of Energy Solar Energy Technologies Office, which supports early-stage research and development to improve the affordability, reliability, and domestic benefit of solar technologies on the grid.